sib-swiss/single-cell-training/docs/day1/quality_control.md

     <img src="../../assets/images/globin_vs_ribo.png" width="500"/>
     </figure>

     Erythrocytes (red blood cells) have a high abundance of hemoglobin transcripts and low abundance of ribosomal transcripts.
-As they don't have a nucleus, we don't expect them in this set of Bone Marrow **Mononuclear** Cells (BMMCs).
+These are most likely erythroid cells, i.e. the cells predecessing erythrocytes in the bone marrow.

 We can also evaluate the relative expression of other genes in our dataset, for example, the ones that are most highly expressed.
 Some very highly expressed genes might point to a technical cause, and we might consider to remove them.
 Below you will find a simple function to generate a boxplot of relative counts per gene per cell.
 Load it into your environment and run it on our `seu` object: